VladDinescu/PolicyExpert/README.md

     mvn clean verify

-## Use Gradle

-Open a command window and run:

-    gradlew test
+Using the windows cmd.

 ## Viewing the reports

 Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.

 Go take a look!

+It should be the .html file inside the serenity folder.